manfredsteyer/blog/5things.md

 > This article has been written after some very insightful conversations with [Carmen Popoviciu](https://twitter.com/carmenpopoviciu?lang=de).
 She pointed out issues regarding AOT and Tree Shaking and helped me to discover them and their origins.

-## The most ovious: EcmaScript Modules
+## The most obvious: EcmaScript Modules

 Let's start here with the most ovious and least surprising fact: You need sources based on EcmaScript 2015 for tree shaking.
 At least you need to use EcmaScript Modules introduced with EcmaScript 2015.
 Those modules use the well known ``import`` and ``export`` statements which allow for a static code analysis which is the foundation for finding unused code.